How long does it take?

 Business owners and entrepreneurs are often under the gun in meeting deadlines to push along their ventures.
 Whether it be a date for a product launch, a timeline for fulfilling a large purchase order, or something similar, these timelines are often looked at in matters of weeks.
 With most things in the realm of the law, however, these shorter timelines are not often realistic.
 So, the answer of how long it will take to receive your federal trademark registration after submitting your application depends on what situation you are currently in.
 These situations can generally be placed into two groups:

 1) Currently Using Trademark in “Commerce”

 Simply put, if your application is submitted and no issues arise, such as opposition to your trademark or various legal technicalities the USPTO might need clarification for, you can usually expect your trademark to be registered within 5-7 Months.
-If issues do arise with your application, you’re looking at a timeline of anywhere from 7 Months up to 2 years.
+If issues do arise with your application, you’re looking at a timeline from 7 Months up to 2 years.

 2) Intent to Use the Trademark

 Under this section, your application is filed under Section 1(b).
 This means you intend to use that trademark in the future in commerce.
 Or, alternatively, you currently aren’t using it but plan to.
 This is smart for entrepreneurs and business owners who are looking to the future when planning their ventures.
 This process has a couple added steps and looks like this:

 The process, though similar to the 1(a) application.
 This version includes the trademark applicant filing a “Statement of Use”, after receiving a “Notice of Allowance”.
 This means that the USPTO has approved the mark to be yours once you start using it.
 Importantly, you do have to file the statement of use before actually using the trademark.